A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Additional Results

 In our experiments, the Dark-Room is a $10\times10$ grid and episodes last for 100 steps, starting in the top left corner of the grid.
 We adopt the same experiment setup as \citet{Schmied:24} and leverage their datasets.
 We train 16M parameter agents on datasets from 80 randomly selected goal locations in the grid.
 The datasets contain 100K transitions per task and are obtained by training task-specific PPO \citep{Schulman:17} agents.
 Then, we evaluate the in-context abilities of our agents on 20 hold-out goal locations.
 During evaluation, the agent is given 40 episodes to interact with the environment, which we refer to as ICL-trials.
 Furthermore, we adopt the AD \citep{Laskin:22} framework for training our agents with a multi-episodic context.
 We use the same sequence representation as used in our main experiments, consisting of states, returns-to-go (target return set to 80 during evaluation), and rewards.
 Note that this differs from the sequence representation used by \citet{Laskin:22}.
 We set the context length for all agents to the equivalent of two episodes, which amounts to 200 timesteps in total.

 In Figure \ref{fig:icl-darkroom10x10}, we report the ICL performance over the 40 ICL trials on (a) 80 training locations and (b) 20 hold-out locations for the 4 different backbones considered in this work.
 We observe that the recurrent backbones attain considerably higher scores than the Transformer backbone.
 Furthermore, we find that xLSTM [7:1] attains the highest overall scores, which we attribute to the state-tracking abilities \citep{Merrill:2024:illusion} of sLSTM blocks.
-We aim to explore the ICL abilities of modern recurrent backbones on more complex benchmarks such as XLand-minigrid \citep{nikulin2023xland,nikulin2024xland} in future work.
+We aim to explore the ICL abilities of modern recurrent backbones more in future work.